dip-proto/fastly.js/docs/reference/restart.md

 2. **Set a reason for the restart**: Use a custom header like `X-Restart-Reason` to track why a restart occurred.
 3. **Limit the number of restarts**: Set a maximum number of restarts (usually 3-5) to prevent infinite loops.
 4. **Use restarts sparingly**: Restarts can impact performance, so use them only when necessary.
+5. **Update req.url when normalizing URLs**: When using restart for URL normalization, make sure to update `req.url` with the normalized version before restarting.

 ## Example